China Petroleum & Chemical : Oil rises to 2014 highs on Iran Sanctions, NAFTA deal | MarketScreener

 Investors have loaded up on options that give the holder the right to buy Brent at $90 by the end of October.
 Open interest in call options at $90 has risen by nearly 12,000 lots in the past week to 38,000 lots, or 38 million barrels.

-Exchange data shows hedge funds' combined net long position in Brent and U.S. light crude futures and options at its largest since late July, equivalent to about 850 million barrels.
+Exchange data show hedge funds' combined net long position in Brent and U.S. light crude futures and options at its largest since late July, equivalent to about 850 million barrels.
 [CFTC/] [O/ICE]

 Higher oil prices and a strong U.S. dollar could hit demand growth next year, analysts said.
-For now the market is focused on U.S. sanctions on Iran, which take force on Nov.
+For now the market is focussed on U.S. sanctions on Iran, which take effect on Nov.
 4 and are designed to cut crude exports from the No. 3 producer in the Organization of the Petroleum Exporting Countries.

 "Iran has attempted to downplay the impact of looming U.S. sanctions by claiming that it has no intention of reducing oil production.
 However, such optimistic claims are falling on deaf ears," PVM Oil Associates strategist Stephen Brennock said.

-Several major buyers in India and China have signaled that they will cut purchases of Iranian oil.
+Several major buyers in India and China have signalled that they will cut purchases of Iranian oil.
 China's Sinopec said it halved loadings of Iranian oil in September.

 "If Chinese refiners do comply with U.S. sanctions more fully than expected, then the market balance is likely to tighten even more aggressively," Emirates NBD analyst Edward Bell wrote in a note.